to main content Previous Awardees | The Joint Commission

 Patients’ clinical outcomes also improved.
 After implementation, fewer patients experienced a blood pressure of 140/90 or higher at the first postpartum blood pressure check when compared with preintervention (18.5% vs. 39.1%, P<.004).
 The effect size did not differ by race.

-Panel notes
+Panel Notes

 The Tyson Award panel was impressed by the comprehensive, multi-level bundle of interventions, engagement across departments, convenient ways patients could access information and care, and patient education and empowerment.
 They noted that the disparity was approached in a holistic way.